Plan authoring sites for cross-site publishing in SharePoint Server

 Plan asset library content

-When you plan to use assets in content, remember what is and is not indexed.
-The search system indexes some fields, such as text and HTML fields, but does not index assets such as pictures, audio and video files, and files such as Word documents or PDFs.
+When you plan to use assets in content, remember what is and isn't indexed.
+The search system indexes some fields, such as text and HTML fields, but doesn't index assets such as pictures, audio and video files, and files such as Word documents or PDFs.
 These files are considered binary large objects (BLOBs), and are stored in the BLOB cache, not in the search index.
-This means that they will not be shown on the publishing site in the same manner as other content.
+This treatment means that these files won't be shown on the publishing site in the same manner as other content.
 As you plan the asset library content for authoring sites, consider the questions in the following list.

 Where should the asset library be located?